JAS0N-SMITH/cv/PROJECT.md

 The design and architecture outlined above provide a clear plan for building and maintaining a state-of-the-art CV website that leverages Next.js and Tailwind CSS for modern UI, integrates data from LinkedIn exports, and deploys as a static site to GitHub Pages.
 By automating data ingestion and deployment, the solution remains both robust and scalable, aligning perfectly with the objectives of maintaining a cutting-edge developer portfolio.

 ---

-This document should serve as the primary guide for the project and be updated as new features or improvements are added.
-If there are any questions or further details needed on any section, please let me know!